How’s Your Digital Rep?

 Brand reputation refers to how a particular brand (whether for an individual or a company) is viewed, perceived, and responded to by customers, stakeholders, and the market as a whole.
 A favorable brand reputation means consumers trust your company and feel good about purchasing your goods or services.
 A less-than-favorable brand reputation, on the other hand, means that associating with your company is going to feel like a less-than-positive experience for customers and your potential customers will likely go elsewhere.

 Managing your brand reputation in this modern world goes far beyond word of mouth.
 It means knowing what is being said about your company online: on social media, in the news, on Google, Yelp, Amazon, and more.
 It means monitoring a variety of platforms where people may be interacting and reviewing your brand.
-Reputation management helps you understand if you’re getting referrals, or if your falling short, and helps you target those who are already raving fans, likely to purchase.
+Reputation management helps you understand if you’re getting referrals, or if you're falling short, and helps you target those who are already raving fans, likely to purchase.

 How Your Brand Is Affected By Your Online Reputation